Secret vid of fake wellness blogger

-Secret video of fake wellness blogger Belle Gibson shows book publisher' concerns
+Secret video of fake wellness blogger Belle Gibson shows book publisher's concerns

 A secret video reveals that publishing giant Penguin harboured major concerns about conwoman Belle Gibson's "survival" story before it released her book that promoted dumping conventional medicine to beat cancer.